-The Company has prepared the accompanying unaudited interim financial statements and notes in conformity with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information.
+The Company has prepared the accompanying unaudited condensed interim financial statements and notes in conformity with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information.
 Accordingly, they do not include all of the information and disclosures required by US GAAP for complete financial statements.
-In the opinion of the Company's management, the accompanying interim financial statements reflect all adjustments, which include normal recurring adjustments, necessary to present fairly the Company's interim financial information.
+The accompanying condensed interim financial statements reflect all adjustments, which include normal recurring adjustments, necessary to present fairly the Company's interim financial information.
 Any reference in these notes to applicable guidance is meant to refer to the authoritative US GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASUs") of the Financial Accounting Standards Board ("FASB").
 Unless otherwise noted, all amounts are presented in US dollars and balances presented within tables are in thousands.

-The accompanying interim financial statements and related notes should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2020 and related notes included in the Company's Annual Report in Appendix 4E, which was filed with the ASX on February 18, 2021.
+The accompanying condensed interim financial statements and related notes should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2022 and related notes included in the Company's Annual Report in Appendix 4E, which was filed with the ASX on February 27, 2023.
 The financial results for any interim period are not necessarily indicative of the expected financial results for the full year.